How Trump Breaks With Clinton And Nixon On Governing While Under Investigation

 Now, by declaring that he would no longer work with Congress on infrastructure – or on anything else of substance – the president has dramatically escalated this struggle.
 In his determination to pressure his antagonists to relent, he suddenly seems ready to renounce the governing obligations of his own office.

-This takes the confrontation between co-equal branches of government to a level far more likely to concern the interests of average citizens.
+This takes the confrontation between coequal branches of government to a level far more likely to concern the interests of average citizens.

 It is not surprising that the president objects to Congress' demands for his tax and business records.
 Nor is it surprising that he objects to congressional committees seeking a fuller accounting of Mueller's investigation.